 Now Acts 14:14, “But when the apostles Barnabas and Paul heard this, they tore their clothes and ran in among the multitude, crying out and saying, Men, why are you doing these things?”
 What is going on; see, they challenge the false interpretation, “why are you doing these things?
 We also are men with the same nature as you, and preach to you that you should turn from these useless things” there’s that technical word “vanity,” he said your whole system of interpreting life is wrong, turn from this vain system that you’ve got, put on your glasses and look at reality, you’re looking through a fog at reality, turn form these useless vanities to whom?
 Now watch the theology, he’s dealing with a group of unbelievers so does he tell a Jesus story right away?
 He’s not telling a Jesus story right away, is he.
 What is he doing?
 He’s going back to Genesis 1.
 Now why do you suppose Paul goes back to Genesis 1 and doesn’t start with the Gospel of John?
 Because in Genesis 1 we have the Creation event that separates the Creator and the creature and you have the Creator/creature distinction.
 And until that distinction is clear you cannot proceed and understand correctly the rest of the Bible, just kiss it off because you cannot understand it without understanding who God is, that He is the uncreated, eternal, immutable, loving, sovereign, holy, righteous being and we are a finite creature, that we were created and there was a time when only God existed and then He created the universe.

 So Paul says why are you doing these things, we of like nature with you, look at us, I have flesh and bones, he says I am the same, your interpretation is totally wrong, “turn from these useless things to the living God, who made the heaven, the earth, the sea, and all things that are in them, who in bygone generations allowed all nations to walk in their own ways.”
 And what Paul is doing there he is…this is probably a summary by Luke of what he is doing, he’s going through history.
 See that clause where it says he allowed nations to go this way?
 That’s his interpretation of why pagan religion exists.
 It’s actually developed out of Deuteronomy 4, if you want references there, but Paul is relying on the Deuteronomic analysis of pagan history and it comes right out here.
 He’s not quoting Deuteronomy but he’s alluding to it because that’s where he’s getting his information on how do you explain all these pagan religions all over the place; because God let them do it.
 It’s all perversion, they wanted to do so God said hey, go ahead, by my guest, knock yourself out.
-But I’m going to reserve one nation as sort of the greenhouse, where I’m going to protect My [can’t understand word] and I’m going to have My own sovereign nation and that is going to be the conduit of revelation.
+But I’m going to reserve one nation as sort of the greenhouse, where I’m going to protect My plants and I’m going to have My own sovereign nation and that is going to be the conduit of revelation.
 Now I’m going to make My covenants with that one nation.
 Now he doesn’t go into all that right now because he’s dealing with a non-Jewish group, he’s dealing with a group of unbelieving pagans.

 Now let’s come to Acts 17, you see Paul do the same here.
 It’s the same trigger that happened.
 Paul in this case isn’t healing someone, but he’s been preaching and in particular he’s been arguing both in they synagogue and out on the street.
 And so he reasoned synagogue with the Jews, with the Gentile worshipers, in the market place daily with those who happened to be there.
 So it started out in the street here, this wasn’t a lecture in some university classroom.
 This was witnessing to people in the market place, discussing with them these issues.
 Well, some of the people heard this, the Epicureans and the Stoics; these are some of the philosophers.
 This is in Athens, by the way.
 This is the intellectual center of the ancient world; this is where Plato was.
 Plato had his academy here; this is where Aristotle was, this is where the early philosophers of Europe, the European roots of European thinking, this is where it was.
 [Acts 17:16, “Now while Paul waited for them at Athens, his spirit was provoked within him when he saw that the city was given over to idols.
 Therefore he reasoned in the synagogue with the Jews and with the Gentile worshipers, and in the marketplace daily with those who happened to be there.
 Then certain Epicurean and Stoic philosophers encountered him.
 And some said, “What does this babbler want to say?”]